felixfre/Categories_Of_Ingredients/README.md

 # Categories_Of_Ingredients
 contains a .parquet file which sorts multiple categories to a specific Ingredient.

+Consultingprojekt@FOM (Big Data & Business Analytics)